-(11) Wisdom is good with an inheritance; Yea, a profit to those who see the sun.
-(12) For wisdom is a defense, even as money is a defense; but the excellency of knowledge is that wisdom which preserves the life of those who have it.
-A Faithful Version
+(11) Wisdom is good with an inheritance: and by it there is profit to them that see the sun.
+(12) For wisdom is a defence, and money is a defence: but the excellency of knowledge is, that wisdom giveth life to them that have it.